 Nash took part in trials for the U.S. Olympic basketball team in April 1964.
 Although he remembers being sick at that time, he was named one of seven alternates, ahead of stars like Billy Cunningham and Rick Barry.
 Making the 12-man squad at his position were other strong future NBA players: Bill Bradley, “Jumping Joe” Caldwell, and Jeff Mullins.
 The captain, Jerry Shipp from the Phillips 66ers, was yet another sharpshooting small forward.
 The international veteran was Team USA’s top scorer in Tokyo that October.

-When asked if he would he have waited to turn pro if he’d made the first team, Nash responds, “Probably.
+When asked if he would he have waited to turn pro if he’d made the first team, Nash responded, “Probably.
 I would love to have gone.
 I was very disappointed.”

 On May 4, the Los Angeles Lakers selected Nash in the second round of the 1964 NBA draft.
 Twelve days later, he signed to play baseball with the Los Angeles Angels organization, which he chose over the Mets, Yankees, Reds, and Senators.
 The bonus was later disclosed to be $17,000.26 Money was not the central issue, however — Nash said, “I finally picked the Angels because I liked their representative (scout Carl Ackerman) and. . .[being] in the same city, I thought that way it might be easier to work something out to play two sports.”
 The Angels struck the normal contract clause about competing in another sport, and the Lakers did not object either.27